davidcm146/G-Scores_Assignment/README.md

 This guide will walk you through setting up the project, installing dependencies, and running both the backend and frontend.

-FRONTEND: ReactJS, ViteJS
+FRONTEND: ReactJS, ViteJS.
-BACKEND: NodeJS, ExpressJS
+BACKEND: NodeJS, ExpressJS.
-DATABASE: PostgreSQL
+DATABASE: PostgreSQL.

 ## 1. Setup Backend